iorala/osm-libch/docs/ResearchResults.md

 ```
 ### Ways

 The datatype way is an ordered list of nodes.
 It can either be an open way with a direction like a road or a closed way.
 For the latter the first and last node are the same making it a polygon.
 This can either be used to described an area or a structure like a building.
 A way can contain meta-data in tags like nodes can.
 But unlike nodes a way doesn't have coordinates.
-Instead it contains the IDs of it's nodes, which can be empty except for their coordinates.
+Instead it contains the IDs of its nodes, which can be empty except for their coordinates.
 To get the coordinates, the ID's have to be resolved and the coordinates extracted from the nodes.
 Quite some swiss libraries use the way object to draw the outline of their building.
 Which makes extracting this information necessary.

 E.g. way: